Foundational Science Areas

 Overview of the three foundational science areas

 The North Central Climate Science Center is working to ReVAMP management conversations about climate change by serving as a Resource for Vulnerability Assessment, Adaptation, and Mitigation Projects.
-The ReVAMP concept serves as a centralizing theme for all of our work and facilitates coordinated research that is responsive to stakeholder needs.
-This model is built upon an understanding of the interconnected nature of the factors that drive climate change, the impacts of change, and the capacity for communities in the north central region to adapt to a number of future climate scenarios:
+The ReVAMP concept serves as a centralizing theme for coordinated research that is responsive to stakeholder needs.
+This model is built upon an understanding of the interconnected nature of the factors that drive climate change, the impacts of change, and the capacity for communities in the north central region to adapt to a number of future climate scenarios.

 Climate Drivers: Understanding and quantifying drivers of regional climate change